The Atacama Cosmology Telescope: DR6 Constraints on Extended Cosmological Models: Additional constraints on early dark energy models

 \section{Additional constraints on early dark energy models}

 Here we compare the constraints for EDE models with $n=3$ (our baseline) and $n=2$.
 Figure~\ref{fig:eden2n3} shows the marginalized posterior comparisons for various dataset combinations, and Table~\ref{table:ede_n2_n3_full} provides the numerical constraints.
 As for $n=3$, we find no evidence of $n=2$ EDE.
 The $n=3$ model is analyzed using \texttt{CosmoPower}-based emulators of \texttt{class}, whereas the $n=2$ model is run using \texttt{camb} due to instability of \texttt{class} for this model.
-These Boltzmann codes handle the EDE model in different ways: \texttt{class} solves the full perturbed Klein-Gordon equation, whereas \texttt{camb} uses an effective fluid approximation, described in \cite{Poulin:2018dzj}.
-Some of the differences in these two approaches are described in \cite{Agrawal:2019lmo}.
-We check that the two codes yield very similar constraints for the $n=3$ model.
+Note that both \texttt{class} and \texttt{camb} solve the full perturbed Klein-Gordon equation for the EDE model (in \texttt{camb} via the \texttt{EarlyQuintessence} module).
+As a validation, we check that the two codes yield very similar constraints for the $n=3$ model.

 To facilitate comparisons with earlier work, we also compare constraints on the $n=3$ EDE model from ACT DR4 \citep{Hill_ACT_EDE} to those obtained here from ACT DR6, as shown in Fig.~\ref{fig:ede_dr4_comparison}.
 We show results for ACT alone (DR6 versus DR4), \pact\ versus the combination of ACT DR4 with \Planck\ 2018 TT data up to $\ell_{\rm max} = 650$, and \pactlbb\ versus the combination of ACT DR4 with \Planck\ 2018 TT data ($\ell_{\rm max} = 650$), \Planck\ 2018 CMB lensing data, and BAO data from BOSS (and pre-BOSS surveys).
 We consider results using BOSS BAO data here to ease the DR4-DR6 comparison.
 Significant portions of parameter space allowed by the DR4 data are excluded by the DR6 data, and the moderate hint of non-zero EDE in DR4 is no longer present in the more-sensitive DR6 dataset (see also Appendix~\ref{app:dr4dr6comp}).
 However, we also see a narrow degeneracy direction in the parameter posteriors (e.g., in the $f_{\rm EDE}$--$\Omega_c h^2$ panel) that is difficult to probe.
 Future experiments, such as the Simons Observatory and CMB-S4, will be needed to fully break this degeneracy and robustly detect or exclude pre-recombination EDE (see, e.g.,~\citealt{2025JCAP...01..033K}).